 What is Background Verification?

-Background verification or BGV is synonymous with employee screening.
+Background verification or BGV is synonymous with employee verification.
 It is the process of ascertaining the identity and credentials of an individual for the purpose of hiring, loan giving, tenancy, marriage, etc. First impressions are often misleading and one must refrain from purely relying on a ‘gut feeling’.
 In this modern world of databases, public records, and digital footprints ‘gut feeling’ must give way to a thorough background check by an expert agency.
-We deal with many strangers daily and have no clue about their past.

 Companies are mandated to perform a thorough background verification of their employees and job applicants.
 This is done for several reasons chief among which are:

-Compliance: ISO 27001 — This requires a specialist bgv company to perform bgv on the ISO 27001 certified company’s employees.
+ISO 27001 — This requires a specialist BGV company to perform BGV on the ISO 27001 certified company’s employees.
 Why?
 Well you’re dealing with people’s sensitive data, most likely, and you must ensure that your staff doesn’t have a questionable past that could cause the company legal and reputational damage from such data leakage

-#2.
-Remote verification: Once Covid struck, bgv companies resorted to video calling, Geo-location and IP address capturing to verify the candidate’s address.
+#3.
+Remote verification: Once Covid struck, BGV companies resorted to video calling, Geo-location and IP address capturing to verify the candidate’s address.

 #1.
 Police Character Certificate: Acquiring a PCC from the SP’s office in the jurisdiction of the applicant’s claimed address/es is good but is very time-consuming.
 Our police is understaffed and has more important cases to solve.
 Hence, a PCC could take months to acquire